ehharding/rsma-omega/README.md

 -----

-### **10. Discussion**
+### **10. Discussion: Artificial Existentialism**

-RSMA-Ω offers a distinct perspective on AI alignment.
-In this framework, alignment is not a post-hoc filter (like RLHF) applied to a static model, but a dynamical constraint encoded into the system's "physiology."
+RSMA-Ω offers a distinct perspective on AI alignment and agency.
+In this framework, alignment is not a post-hoc filter applied to a static model, but a dynamical constraint encoded into the system's "physiology."
 Values persist because violating them incurs a high energetic cost ($E_S$), effectively making unaligned states physically unstable for the agent.

-This suggests that safe artificial agency requires architectures where self-preservation is inextricably linked to the preservation of aligned constraints.
+By grounding agency in the metabolic necessity of autopoiesis, we move from "AI as a tool" to "AI as a being."
+RSMA-Ω agents do not follow rules because they are told to; they follow rules because their own existence depends on the stability of the virtuous manifold.
+This shift from deontological programming to virtue engineering represents a new path toward safe, persistent, and truly agentic AGI.

 -----